Special Issues

 Journal of Renewable Materials, Vol.10, No.2, pp. 527-540, 2022, DOI:10.32604/jrm.2022.017955

 Abstract The acoustic emission (AE) technique can perform non-destructive monitoring of the internal damage development of bamboo and wood materials.
 In this experiment, the mechanical properties of different bamboo and wood (bamboo scrimber, bamboo plywood and SPF (Spruce-pine-fir) dimension lumber) during four-point loading tests were compared.
 The AE activities caused by loadings were investigated through the single parameter analysis and K-means cluster analysis.
 Results showed that the bending strength of bamboo scrimber was 3.6 times that of bamboo plywood and 2.7 times that of SPF dimension lumber, respectively.
-Due to the high strength and toughness of bamboo, the AE signals of… More >
+Due to the high strength and toughness of… More >

 Graphic Abstract